global-121/121-platform/README.md

 ## Setup Interfaces
-Install dependencies for the interfaces, from the individual interface directories (`interfaces/*`) run:
+Install all dependencies for all interfaces.
+From the root of this repository, run:

     npm run install:interfaces